Bad Channels

 Bad Channels is a 1992 American science fiction spoof direct-to-video film, produced by Full Moon Features and released by Paramount Home Video.
 It is about two aliens (Cosmo and Lump) who invade a radio station with the intention of capturing female humans, by using radio broadcasts.
 The hero is a DJ forced to combat the aliens alone when listeners think he is joking about the invasion.

 The film also has its own soundtrack composed and performed by Blue Öyster Cult.

 Synopsis

-KDUL is a new radio station, running a promotion with DJ Dangerous Dan chained to a chair until a listener calls and guesses the combination of the locks.
-When the combination is guessed, a TV journalist, Lisa, feels the solution was faked and the promotion was a fraud.
-As the journalist makes her way to the station to confront the DJ, she sees a UFO.
+KDUL is a new radio station running a promotion where DJ Dangerous Dan is chained to a chair until a listener calls in and guesses the combination to the locks.
+When the correct combination is finally guessed, a TV journalist, Lisa, suspects the solution was faked and that the promotion was a fraud.
+On her way to the station to confront the DJ, she witnesses a UFO.